brookshenry3/bam_splitter/README.md

 Command line options:

  * -b : BAM file to subset, must be indexed using 'samtools index' beforehand in order for pysam to work properly
- * -d : The range of the deletion of interest in the format of "START-END"
+ * -d : The range of the deletion of interest in the format of "START-END" (Can be same value for single bp deletion)
  * -o : location/prefix to give output files

 Bam Splitter will return...